Smart AC Control: Sensibo vs Cielo

 The reason you may want to use the desk stand is not only for easier relocation, but because the Breez Eco includes a touch sensitive manual on/off control on the front.
 This is distinct from the Sensibo Sky which has no user interface to speak of, barring the pinhole reset button on the side.
 In terms of status indication, both devices use a simple flashing LED to indicate various states such as during setup, to show loss of internet connection, or similar errors.
 They also both flash the LED once when a signal is sent to the AC to give a confirmation that they responded to a command.
 On the Breez, the LED is integrated with the on/off control, while the Sky uses it’s logo in the top portion of the case.

 The apps step you through the device setup in a fairly typical fashion.
 In both cases you need to connect to an ad-hoc WiFi network created by the device when it first boots in order to provide your WiFi network details for it to join.
 Once on the network, you’ll be able to program your AC settings so the device can communicate with it.
-Both the Breez and the Sky have you point the remote at the device and press the on/off button.
-This provides enough info to the backend cloud service to match the command set, and then you should be done.
+Both the Breez and the Sky have you point the air conditioner remote at the device and press the on/off button.
+This provides enough info to their cloud service to match the command set, and then you should be done.

 Manual setup may also be required if either device fails to match the remote after a few tries.
 This is simple enough on the Breez app, as the manual setup process is easily accessed from the device settings, but for the Sensibo, you need to log into the website and do it from there.
 Having tried three different AC models, I didn’t have any issues with auto detection, and both devices have extensive model support.
 You can check for yours here for Cielo, and here for Sensibo.